4b11b4/lowres/README.md

 <h3>Overview</h3>

 1. What is sound?
-   * Everyone give their defintion of sound.
+   * Go around the circle and everyone give their defintion of sound.
 2. Listen: various sound clips (nature, animals, instruments)<br>
    and view the sounds in **real-time**:
    * sound wave from oscilloscope